 Sales and Marketing

 Viacom does not have the broad complement of media assets that characterize integrated conglomerates such as Time Warner and Walt Disney, but the company still realizes some potential by integrating its TV and film businesses, such as through DVD sales and cross-promotion.
-Viacom itself incurred total advertising expenses of $1.117 billion in fiscal 2013.
+Viacom itself incurred total advertising expenses of $748 million in fiscal 2015.

 Viacom’s strategy includes expanding its relationships with advertising, cable, satellite, digital, mobile, and licensing partners to develop new ways to deepen its connection with audiences through insightful research and the development of content that resonates with targeted audiences.